xye7ei/metaparse/README.md

 The result is a `ParseTree` object with tuple representation.
 A parse leaf is just a `Token` object represented as
 ```(<token-symbol>: '<lexeme>')@[<position-in-input>]```.

 After this, calling ```tr.translate()``` delivers the same result as using `interpret` for the input.
-The difference is, for LALR `interpret` is performed on-the-fly without producing parse tree explicitly.
+The difference is, method `interpret` performs on-the-fly interpretation without producing parse trees explicitly.

 # Design and Usage